hdg-zero/hdg-music/README.md

 This script utilizes `yt-dlp` and `ffmpeg`, which are powerful tools for media downloading and processing.
 For more information, refer to their respective documentation.

 *The image was generated with [the mistral chatbot](https://chat.mistral.ai/)*

+## Disclaimer

+This script is intended for testing and educational purposes only.
+It is important to respect intellectual property rights and the terms of service of the platforms from which you are downloading content.
+Please ensure that you have the necessary permissions to download and use any media files.